Jason-Rising/dns_proxy/README.md

 * **server-ip**: <br/>Is the Ipv4 address of the resolver server (a real world nameserver), use `cat /etc/resolv.conf` to see your local nameserver ip.
 * **server-port**: <br/>Is the port that the nameserver with ip specified before is listening on.
 My default DNS uses `port 53`

-When running theapplication will print `Listening on port 8053`, we can now send IPv6 queries to our proxy.
+When running the application will print `Listening on port 8053`, we can now send IPv6 queries to our proxy.
 This can be done with third-party tools such as [dig][3], use `sudo apt install dig` in Ubuntu to install dig.

 [3]: https://linux.die.net/man/1/dig